Kenneract/KiCAD-Multi-BOM-Plugin/README.md

 ### JLCPCB Sanity Checker

-If you're using JLCPCB components and have placed the `JLCPCB_Part_Database.csv` file in your project directory, the report file should also contain a JLCPCB "sanity check" at the bottom.
+If you're using JLCPCB components and have placed the `JLCPCB_Part_Database.csv` file in your KiCAD plugin directory, the report file should also contain a JLCPCB "sanity check" at the bottom.
 This simply compares details of symbols with LCSC part numbers to known-details in the parts database, highlighting any discrepencies.
 Below is the meaning of the categories:

 - "PASS" means a symbol reasonably matches the part definitions
 	- Symbols that pass are not listed in the report